 - Both faculty and instructional staff may participate in the evaluation of instructors who are not tenure-track or tenured faculty.

 This policy is not applicable to the Duluth and Crookston campuses.

 This policy establishes standards and processes for evaluating of teaching: peer review and student rating of teaching for the campuses of Morris, Rochester, and the Twin Cities.

 It is essential to ensuring quality of instruction and providing feedback to instructors and supervisors.

 - UM 1811: Student Rating of Teaching (PDF)

 FREQUENTLY ASKED QUESTIONS

-There is no FAQ related to this policy.
+There are no definitions associated with this policy.